slashnick/nyc-runway-history/README.md

 # nyc-runway-history

-Per-day JSON of every takeoff and landing at JFK and LGA since Feb 2023, including the specific runway used.
+Per-day CSV of every takeoff and landing at JFK and LGA since Feb 2023, including the specific runway used.

 ## Source and license